JorgeMiranda2/TasksWeb/README.md

 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the license terms.

+# Notes
+in the table profile of the database is necessary create at least 2 register with id = 1 for user and id = 2 for admin for the spring security to work